teamsnap/teamsnap-ui/README.md

 https://ts-ui-storybook.netlify.com

 Netlify makes our Storybook accessible without having to run it locally.
-Each PR runs a test deploy with a preview, and every merge to master automatically updates the Netlify site.
+Each PR runs a test deploy with a preview, and every merge to main automatically updates the Netlify site.

 ### Linters